xianglilingzi/tile_trim/README.md

 # tile_trim
-Trim read base on the fastqc result
+Trim read base on the fastqc result;
-Remove low quality tile sequences from a FASTQ file
+Remove low quality tile sequences from a FASTQ file;